US579/DataMining-Project/README.md

 -----------
 ![image text](https://github.com/US579/DataMining-Project/blob/master/image/HMM.png)

-### 1.Tansition Probilities
+### 1.Initial Probilities

-The blue line represent the  initial probability which can be deemed as equivalent to transition probabilities from the BEGIN state to all the hidden state
+The blue line represent the  initial probability (Pi) which can be deemed as equivalent to transition probabilities from the BEGIN state to all the hidden state

 So, we caculate as